 - Compensation of employees: This category includes all current personnel-related payments to government employees both salaries and wages and social contributions.
-Social contributions are service benefits paid by government for its employees, such as pension or medical scheme contributions.
-This category excludes capitalised compensation. - Goods and services: All government payments in exchange for goods and services, excluding capital assets and goods used by government to construct and improve capital assets.
+Social contributions are government-funded service benefits for its employees, such as pension or medical scheme contributions.
+This category excludes capitalised compensation. - Goods and services: All government payments in exchange for goods and services used by the department to achieve its mandate, excluding capital assets and goods used by government to construct and improve capital assets.
 Generally, this item is the second largest spending item for departments after transfers and subsidies.
 The details of each department's purchases are provided, giving an indication of the largest spending items.
-For example, in an education department school books could be listed, while in a health department medicines might appear.
+For example, an education department may list school books, while a health department might list medicines.
 This level of detail supports improved oversight and analysis.